baoduy/hbd.astro-paper/src/content/blog/az-12-private-aks-enable-mdm-devices-cf-tunnel-warp.md

 Accessing private network resources through WARP is a critical feature that I find extremely valuable.
 By configuring Cloudflare Tunnel, we can enable WARP devices to securely access private network ranges.

 1. **Configure Private Network Tunnel:**
-   To start, navigate to your Cloudflare Tunnel settings.
-Click "Edit" next to your tunnel, select the "Private Network" tab, and add the specific private IP ranges you wish to expose.
+   To start, navigate to the Cloudflare Tunnel settings.
+Click "Edit" next to your tunnel, select the "Private Network" tab, and add the specific private IP ranges wish to be exposed.
 Refer to the screenshot below for guidance:
     ![cf-tunnel-private-network-config](/assets/az-12-private-aks-enable-mdm-devices-cf-tunnel-warp/cf-tunnel-private-network-config.png)

 2. **Switch WARP Network:**
-   On your WARP-enabled device, switch the network to `it-internal-net` to gain access to the designated internal resources.
+   On the WARP-enabled device, switch the network to `it-internal-net` to gain access to the designated internal resources.
     ![cf-warp-network-switch](/assets/az-12-private-aks-enable-mdm-devices-cf-tunnel-warp/cf-warp-network-switch.png)

 3. **SSH into DevOps Agent:**
-   With the WARP device configured, you can now establish an SSH connection to the DevOps virtual machine, as though you were directly connected to the local network.
+   With the WARP device configured, We can now establish an SSH connection to the DevOps virtual machine, as though direct local network.
     ![cf-warp-ssh-devops](/assets/az-12-private-aks-enable-mdm-devices-cf-tunnel-warp/cf-warp-ssh-devops.png)

 > If you encounter any issues, ensure that your Azure firewall settings, CloudPC Security Group, and Cloudflare Tunnel network policies are properly configured to permit access to the DevOps subnet from the AKS subnet.